fastly/WordPress-Plugin/README.md

 Integrates Fastly with WordPress' publishing tools.

+## Prerequisite

+The server must have "php5-curl" installed on the server you are hosting Wordpress with.

+    sudo apt-get install php5-curl

 ## Installation

 You can either install from source (you're looking at it), or from the WordPress [plugin directory](http://wordpress.org/plugins/fastly/).